 - Long-term medications need to be taken regularly to keep the symptoms of asthma in check.
 These medications need to be taken even when the child’s asthma gets better.
 The medications include steroids, bronchodilators, muscle relaxants, and beta antagonists.

 - Sometimes, your child might need some quick-relief medications to open up the airways.
-These are helpful in case of an asthma attack and include steroids, muscle relaxants, and anticholinergics.
+These are helpful in case of an asthma attack and include steroids, short acting bronchodilators (SABA), muscle relaxants, and anticholinergics.

 Management Of Asthma In School-going Children